 I have informally tested each of these on Cambara mahogany in my backyard.
 For longevity – holding color the longest – Cabot’s Australian Timber Oil, “ATO”, mahogany flame color, is the best.
-Penofin’s Brazilian Rosewood oil is second, and I find its price (about $50 a gallon) a disadvantage compared to Cabot’s ATO, at about $35 a gallon.
+Penofin’s Brazilian Rosewood oil is second.
+Both are priced the same — about $50 a gallon.

 One note about color.
 Most of the penetrating oils are available in shades of brown.
 If you want to restore the natural reddish color in mahogany, choose Cabot’s ATO mahogany flame; it is very popular.

-5A.
+5B.
 Stucco.
 (June 2011) A reader’s recent question led me to investigate an unexpected problem with stucco walls adjacent to decks.
 Stucco is alkaline (that is, non-acidic, with a high pH).
 If not properly cured and painted, stucco can react with rain water to create an alkaline solution that “attacks” any adjacent, newly applied deck preservative.
 It can extend drying time, discolor the preservative, and cause it to fail prematurely.
 Cabot formulated a new version of its ATO preservative to survive an “alkaline attack” from stucco.
 Ask for ATO series 19400 from your local Cabot retailer.
-For a more detailed explanation of the problem that stucco can pose to stains and paints, click here.

 6. Read and follow the manufacturer’s directions on the gallons of penetrating oil you paid so much for.
 Admittedly, they will be conservative, but the manufacturers are the experts.
 And you might even learn something.
 Like: apply only one coat of penetrating oil.
 A second coat will not soak in properly and will leave a shiny, uneven mess.